AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 1. Executive Summary

-The web in April 2026 looks like a single product.
-Open ten freshly launched startup pages, squint, and they collapse into one composite hallucination: a blue-to-purple gradient hero, a headline that promises to "transform how you work", three feature cards in a lg:grid-cols-3 row, a Lucide check icon, a testimonial avatar with the suspiciously perfect smile, a pricing table with a middle column tagged "Most Popular", and a footer ending in "Built with care".
+Open ten startup pages launched last week, squint, and they collapse into one composite hallucination: a from-blue-600 to-purple-600 gradient hero, a headline promising to "transform how you work", three feature cards in a lg:grid-cols-3 row, a Lucide Check icon, a testimonial avatar with the suspiciously perfect smile, a pricing table with a middle column tagged "Most Popular", a footer ending in "Built with care".
 This is AI slop in its mature form: not bad, exactly, but indistinguishable.
-A monoculture grown out of probability distributions, default Tailwind classes, and the path of least resistance through every code-generation tool released since 2023.
+A monoculture grown out of probability distributions, default Tailwind classes, and the path of least resistance through every code-generation tool shipped since 2023.

 This report is the result of nine months of teardown.
-Forty-seven real sites — anonymized — picked apart at the visual, structural, and textual layers.
+Forty-seven real sites, anonymized, picked apart at the visual, structural, and textual layers.
 Cross-checked against the default outputs of v0.dev, Bolt.new, Lovable, Replit Agent, Cursor, Claude Code, ChatGPT canvas, Gemini canvas, Aider, and Codex.
-Compared with the design archives of Linear, Vercel, Stripe, Are.na, Bandcamp, and other survivors of taste.
+Compared with the design archives of Linear, Vercel, Stripe, Are.na, and Bandcamp.
 The result is a field guide for anyone who builds, buys, or audits a website in 2026 and needs to know whether they shipped something or whether they shipped autocomplete.

 At-a-glance findings: